ioverho/ioverho.github.io/content/blog/vocab_generation.md

     ...
 ```

-We want the `VocabReader` instances to be roughly in sync throughout the iterations, while ensuring that we can stop iterating once we exceed the alphabetic order of the token we're looking for.
+We want each of the $m$ `VocabReader` instances to be roughly in sync throughout the iterations, while ensuring that we can stop iterating once we exceed the alphabetic order of the token we're looking for.
 This is where the `peek` and `keep` methods come into play.
 When choosing a token to process, we can iterate through all the `VocabReader` and use `peek` to find the token with the smallest alphabetic order.
-Then we use `keep` to fetch the count, and allow the reader to move to the next line, and finally iterate through all remaining `VocabReader` instances and use `find` to fetch the count of that token in the other lists.
+Then we use `keep` to fetch its count, increase the pointer by 1, and iterate through all $m-1$ remaining `VocabReader` instances and use `find` to fetch the count of that token in the other lists.

+At this point we have thus expended very little memory to storing the vocabularies, while ensuring that the additional processing cost is as little as possible.

 ## Putting it all together

-We now have most of the tools necessary to collate all the independent vocab lists together.
-Remember, ultimately we want a vocabulary list of tokens of at most length `max_features`, and where each token occurs in at least `min_df` documents.

-To get there, we need two more, relatively simple data structures.
+Ultimatel, all we want is a vocabulary list of tokens with at most length `n_{\text{max_terms}}`.
+We can process the intermediate vocabularies fairly efficiently, but we still need to track and store the large collated vocabulary somehow.
+For that we only need two more, relatively simple data structures.

-1. A heap to quickly insert tokens into a 'sorted' vocabulary, and $\mathcal{O}(1)$ access to the least frequent token.
+1. **Heap**: quickly insert tokens into a 'sorted' vocabulary, with $\mathcal{O}(1)$ access to the least frequent tokens.
 Python implements this through the `heapq` module.

-2. Some data structure tracking which tokens we've already processed.
-A `set` or `dict` wouldn't work, as this would inevitably cache all found tokens, the exact issue we want to avoid.
-Rather, we define a special instance of a `Counter` that deletes an entry once it has been seen a certain number of times.
-In our case, that is the number of vocab lists we have; if a token has been seen $n$ times, we can be certain it has been seen by all `VocabReader` instances, and won't appear again.
+2. **LimitedCounter**: Some data structure tracking which tokens we've already processed.
+A `set` or `dict` wouldn't work, as this would inevitably hash all $n$ tokens, the exact issue we want to avoid.
+Rather, we define a special instance of a `Counter` that deletes an entry once it has been seen $m$ times.
+Once we've seen a token $m$ times, we can be certain it has been seen by all $m$ `VocabReader` instances, and won't appear again.

 Putting it all together, the vocabulary collation function would look something like this: